SPollardMS/OfficeDocs-Exchange/Outlook/overview-outlook-2016-planning.md

 > As a best practice, you should have only one version of Office installed on a computer.
 For migration scenarios, you might need multiple versions of Office on the same computer for a short period of time.
 However, we recommend that you uninstall the earlier version of Office as soon as possible after you've migrated to the latest version of Office.

 ## Additional considerations when planning an Outlook upgrade
-<a name="BKMK_Additional"> </a>

 To prepare for an upgrade, you must answer the following additional questions:

 - Should you change Outlook user profiles as part of an upgrade?
 For example, you might define a new Exchange Server (like Exchange Online) or enable new features of Outlook 2016.
 For more information about how to customize Outlook profiles for the MSI version of Outlook 2016, see [Office Customization Tool (OCT) in Office 2013 Preview](http://technet.microsoft.com/library/8faae8a0-a12c-4f7b-839c-24a66a531bb5.aspx) and [Plan feature customizations in Outlook 2013](http://technet.microsoft.com/library/2c1b3ef5-50f9-472f-bc93-ef4b50a226b0.aspx).
 These articles apply to Outlook 2016 with Exchange Server 2007 and Exchange Server 2010.

 - How should you create and store a backup of your existing installation?
 Before you upgrade to any new release, we recommend that you back up existing data.
-For more information about how to back up Outlook files, see [Back up Outlook data with the Microsoft Outlook Personal Folders Backup tool](https://go.microsoft.com/fwlink/p/?LinkId=81366).

 - How will users learn about the new interface and features of Office 2016?
-For more information, see [User Readiness for Office 2013 Preview](http://technet.microsoft.com/library/46c00390-4dd5-4665-a517-993596b9600e.aspx).
+For more information, see [Outlook help center](https://support.office.com/outlook) and [Outlook for Windows video training](https://support.office.com/article/8a5b816d-9052-4190-a5eb-494512343cca).

 - Will you have to assess Outlook add-ins in your environment?

 ## Considerations for 32-bit Outlook applications when upgrading to a 64-bit platform
-<a name="BKMK_OutlookConsiderations"> </a>

 If you developed 32-bit Messaging Application Programming Interface (MAPI) applications, add-ins, or macros for Outlook, are actions that you should take to change and rebuild the 32-bit applications to run on a 64-bit platform.